datacommonsorg/docsite/data_model.md

 nav_order: 10
 ---

+{: .no_toc}
 # Key concepts

+* TOC
+{:toc}

 Whether you're just exploring the data on [datacommons.org](http://datacommons.org), using the programmatic APIs, or contributing data, it's helpful to have a basic understanding of some of the key concepts in Data Commons.
 Use the following guidance:

-If you are using Data Commons interactive tools, Google Sheets, CVS download, or BigQuery, you should at least be familiar with [entities](#entity) and [statistical variables](#statistical-variable).
+- If you are only using Data Commons interactive tools, Google Sheets, CSV download, or BigQuery, you should at least be familiar with [entities](#entity) and [statistical variables](#statistical-variable).
+You may wish to just skip directly to those sections.

-If you plan to use the programmatic APIs, contribute data, or run your own Data Commons, you should read this entire page.
+- If you plan to use the programmatic APIs, contribute data, or run your own Data Commons, you should read this entire page.

 ## Schema